glixx/QPiano/doc/faq.md

 (Timidity, FluidSynth or an external MIDI Synth), the easiest way is to use SimpleSynth, which can be obtained for free (MIT license) frome [here](http://notahat.com/simplesynth).

-This must be started before Pianobooster, and also allows to load custom Soundfonts.
+This must be started before QPiano, and also allows to load custom Soundfonts.

 ## How to use Fluidsynth with JACK

-Just enable `use_jack="1"` in /usr/bin/pianobooster-fluidsynth.
+Just enable `use_jack="1"` in /usr/bin/qpiano-fluidsynth.
 If `use_jack="0"`, then JACK is disabled.

 ## Why is there a delay between pressing the note and hearing the sound?